nfugal/nfugal.github.io/_posts/2022-08-15-optical-media-backup.md

   + Considerations to inform your computer and storage choices include but are not limited to: size of your collection, if you'll be accessing it on the go or just at home, number & type of devices you plan on using to watch the media―total & concurrently, number of users you expect to support, your network capacity (internet too if you want to watch on the go).
 4. The appropriate software[^1] to make the job manageable and make your discless experience better than your discful one:
   + Ripping tool(s): My go-to is [MakeMKV](https://makemkv.com/)
   + Compressing/encoding tool(s): For something with a GUI [HandBrake](https://handbrake.fr/) is hard to beat―not that it doesn't have a CLI, just it is a nice GUI tool.
-[FFmpeg](https://ffmpeg.org/) is a fantastic, CLI tool, but decidedly less user friendly.
+[FFmpeg](https://ffmpeg.org/) is a fantastic CLI tool, but decidedly does _not_ win the _least-overwhelming-options-and-interface-enough-so-that-you-don't-ever-find-yourself-searching-for-how-to-execute-specific-bits-on-StackOverflow_ award™―at least not in my experience.
   + Media management tool(s): There are many to choose from.
 If you prefer the FOSS route I'd highly recommend both [Kodi](https://kodi.tv/) & [Jellyfin](https://jellyfin.org/).
 If you don't mind the Freemium model, [Plex](https://www.plex.tv/) & [Emby](https://emby.media/) are both compelling options.
-Here are the ones I have the most experience with, in descending order (most experience first):
+Here are the ones I have the most experience with, in descending order (i.e., most experience first):
     1. Kodi
     2. Plex
     3. Jellyfin